andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 function to our `option('a)` for the first step, then using `apply` to apply a function (which is now inside an `option`) to our `option('b)`.

-One final note: in the section where we implemented `map` in terms of `apply` and `pure`, we saw that if we lifted a function into the applicative context using `pure`, we could then just use `apply` to apply the function.
-We could also implement `tuple2` like below.
-Later on we'll see a cleaner way to do this:
+One final note on this example: in the section where we implemented `map` in terms of `apply` and `pure`, we saw that if we lifted a function into the applicative context using `pure`, we could then just use `apply` to apply the function to our effectful value.
+We could also implement `tuple2` in this same style - we can lift the pure function into our context first, then just `apply` it, then `apply` the resulting wrapped function to get the final
+result:

 ```ocaml
 let tuple2 = (fa: t('a), fb: t('b)) => {